KiranJavaWork/test-repo/Readme.md

 java -jar inventory-management-app-0.0.1-SNAPSHOT.jar
 ```

-Results will placed next to the jar file
+Results will placed next to the jar file....